The Royal Tenenbaums: Plot

 Richie and Raleigh get the private eye's report on Margot, which reveals her history of smoking and sexual promiscuity, including a previous marriage to a Jamaican recording artist.
-Both men take the news hard, with Richie going into a bathroom, shaving off his hair and beard, and slashing his wrists in an attempt of suicide.
-Dudley finds him and Raleigh rushes him to hospital.
-As the Tenenbaums sit in the waiting room, Raleigh confronts Margot and then leaves.
-Richie escapes and meets with Margot to confess his love.
-They share their secret love and they kiss.
+Both men take the news hard, with Richie going into a bathroom, shaving off his hair and beard, and slashing his wrists in an attempt at suicide.
+Dudley finds Richie and Raleigh rushes him to hospital.
+As the Tenenbaums sit in the waiting room, Raleigh confronts Margot about her past, reveals that he knows she smokes, and then leaves.
+Richie checks himself out of the hospital and meets with Margot in his childhood tent to confess his love.
+They quietly cherish their mutual, secret love and they kiss.

-Royal decides that he wants Etheline to be happy, and finally arranges for a divorce.
+Royal decides that he wants Etheline to be happy, and finally files for a divorce.
 Before Henry and Etheline's wedding, Eli, high on mescaline, crashes his car into the side of the house.
-Royal rescues Ari and Uzi, but the boys' dog, Buckley, is killed.
-Enraged, Chas chases Eli through the house and wrestles him to the ground.
-Eli and Chas agree that they both need psychiatric help.
-Chas thanks Royal for saving his sons and for buying them a Dalmatian named Spark Plug from the responding firemen as a replacement for Buckley.
+Royal rescues Ari and Uzi just in time, but the boys' dog, Buckley, is killed in the collision.
+Enraged, Chas chases Eli through the house and tosses him into the neighbor's yard.
+Eli and Chas agree that they both need help.
+Chas thanks Royal for saving his sons and for buying them a Dalmatian named Sparkplug from the responding firemen as a replacement for Buckley.
 Forty-eight hours later, Etheline and Henry are married in a judge's chambers.

 Some time later, Margot releases a new play inspired by her family and past events, Raleigh publishes a book about Dudley's condition, Eli checks himself into a drug rehabilitation facility in North Dakota, and Richie begins teaching a junior tennis program.
-Chas becomes less overprotective of his children.
-Royal seems to have improved his relationship with all his children, and seems to be on better terms with Etheline.
-He has a heart attack and dies at the age of 68.
+Chas becomes less overprotective of his sons, and Royal seems to have improved his relationship with all his children, and looks to be on better terms with Etheline.

+Sometime later, Royal suffers a heart attack and dies at the age of 68.
 Chas accompanies him in the ambulance on the way to the hospital, and is the only witness to his death.
-The family attends his funeral, where the epitaph reads that he "Died tragically rescuing his family from the wreckage of a destroyed sinking battleship."
+The family attends his funeral, where the epitaph (which he wrote beforehand) reads that he "Died tragically rescuing his family from the wreckage of a destroyed sinking battleship."